 What happens if my health or smoker status changes down the line?

-Your health could always change for better or for worse, and your smoker status could change over time if you quit.
+Your health could always change for better or for worse.
+If you successfully make improvements to your diet and fitness for instance, your BMI might be lower.
+Maybe you’ll quit smoking or get your cholesterol down.
 If this is the case, you can get in touch with us to see if your premiums are affected.
 You may be able to request a change depending on your circumstances.

 Securing protection for your loved ones